Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Saying words/phrases in a different language for RP effect is acceptable, but if someone asks you what you were saying, please repeat the word/phrase in English.

-- In order to use a Voice Changer, you must make a ticket and pass a voice interview using the voice changer you want to use.
+- To use a voice changer, you must make a ticket and pass a voice interview using the changer you want.

 - Our primary method of communication is voice.
 If you want to play someone without a voice, please make a ticket to obtain approval and access to RP supplements in-game.